 Signalling and Telecoms: Norway is the latest European country to commit to a nationwide rollout of ERTMS.
 IRJ speaks exclusively to Jernbaneverket's director of signalling and telecommunications about this multi-billion dollar programme.
 We also look at how railways are tackling the problem of cybersecurity relating to signalling infrastructure.

 • IRJ is read by 928 railway industry decision makers working in the critical field of signalling and telecommunications every month.*

 Train components and interiors: German Rail (DB) is pioneering the use of 3D printing as a process to replace onboard components, which is helping to reduce costs.
 IRJ features an exclusive report.
 We also look at the latest trends in interior design from the perspective of a leading design institute.

 • IRJ is actively requested by 85.8% of its readership of 10,816 global railway professionals, reflecting its importance to the industry - no other rail industry publication comes close.*

 Closing date for the July issue: June 15Ad copy date: June 17

 IRJ – the magazine rail professionals choose to read

-IRJ is the first choice for news and developments in the international railway industry for 10,604 railway professionals and decision makers in 132 countries every month.
+IRJ is the first choice for news and features on the latest developments in the international railway industry for 10,816 railway professionals in 128 countries every month.*